What is it?

 When you receive a text message, your phone always tells you something about where the SMS comes from, either it says:

-- A number from who has sent it
+- A number from which it has been sent

-- If you saved the number in your phone contacts, your phone replaces the number with the name under which you saved it.
+- If you saved the number in your phone contacts, your phone replaces the number with the contact name.

 Number of characters